 OpenGL (Open Graphics Library) is an API just like Directx.
 Its work is to render 2D & 3D vector graphics with the power of GPU (Graphics Processing Unit).

-OpenGL is a very flexible API time to time new versions of OpenGL are released with the introduction of new features.
+OpenGL is a very flexible API from time to time new versions of OpenGL are released with the introduction of new features.
 Generally, new features are developed by the members with the help of extensions provided to the vendors.
 Each extension is associated with a short identifier, based on the name of the company which developed it.

 The features introduced by each new version of OpenGL are typically formed from the combined features of several widely implemented extensions.